Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 4 Factors That Make Your Non-Owner SR22 Rate Go Up or Down

-- The Reason for Your Suspension: An SR22 triggered by an OWI/DUI will result in much higher monthly premiums than an SR22 triggered by a simple "driving without insurance" ticket.
+1. The Reason for Your Suspension: An SR22 triggered by an OWI/DUI will result in much higher monthly premiums than an SR22 triggered by a simple driving without insurance ticket.

-- Your Zip Code: Drivers looking for non owner sr22 indiana coverage in heavily populated areas like Indianapolis (Marion County) or Hammond/Gary (Lake County) will pay slightly more than drivers in rural areas like Brown County, due to local traffic density and accident rates.
+2. Your Zip Code: Drivers in heavily populated areas like Indianapolis (Marion County) or Hammond/Gary (Lake County) will pay slightly more than drivers in rural areas due to local traffic density and accident rates.

-- Your Age and Gender: Young, male drivers statistically get into more accidents, making their non-owner quotes more expensive than those for older, married adults.
+3. Your Age and Gender: Young, male drivers statistically get into more accidents, making their non-owner quotes more expensive.

 Non-Owner SR22 vs. Standard SR22: A Side-by-Side Comparison